SergejBre/SynchroTime/README.md

  Request for calibration completed successfully.
 ```

-6. To reset the offset register to its default value and clear the module's memory of calibration data, enter the -r (--reset) command.
-The default value will be written to the register, and memory cells will be overwritten with bytes with 0xFF.
+6. To reset the offset register to its default value and clear the module's memory of calibration data, enter the `-r (--reset)` command.
+The default value will be written to the register, and memory cells will be overwritten with bytes with `0xFF`.
 ```
  $ ./synchroTime -r

  Request for reset completed successfully.
 ```

-7. Use the -s (--setreg) command to write the new value to the offset register of the DS3231.
-Warning: it makes sense to do this operation only in case of resetting all calibration data (see step 6).
+7. Use the `-s (--setreg)` command to write the new value to the offset register of the DS3231. **Warning: it makes sense to do this operation only in case of resetting all calibration data (see step 6)**.
 ```
  $ ./synchroTime -s